-See page 89 for how to adjust seat-backs.
+See pages 92 and 93 for how to adjust seat-backs.

 4. Adjust the Head Restraints

 Before driving, make sure everyone with an adjustable head restraint has properly positioned the head restraint.
 The restraint should be positioned so the back of the occupant's head rests against the center of the restraint.
 A taller person should adjust the restraint as high as possible.